Stock Analysis on Net

 Total liabilities

-Less: Current portion of long-term debt and other obligations, net
+Less: Current portion of long-term debt, net

 Less: Long-term debt, net, excluding current portion